Emman1320/Amazon-Clone/README.md

 ## Dummy Amazon

 This project was inspired from a [youtube tutorial](https://youtu.be/RDV3Z1KCBvo) while trying to learn firebase functions and payment processing using stripe.
-Through this project I learned to use fire base functions and implement payment processing using stripe.
+Through this project I learned to use firebase functions and implement payment processing using stripe.